-By using an insulation company Peterborough Ontario, you’re going to get the very best bang for your buck, no matter which type you choose.
+By using insulation companies Peterborough you’re going to get the very best bang for your buck, no matter which type you choose.
 Properly installed insulation will reduce external heat from penetrating into your home, and also reduce central heat from escaping during the colder months, so you’re going to be using less energy, saving money, and doing your part to save the planet!
 Definitely, something we’re all about at Eco Insulation.

 At Eco Insulation Peterborough, we understand that choosing an insulation product can be a confusing task, so today our plan is to tell you a bit more about the different types of insulation products on the market, and what uses they are best suited to.

 Before we go into any detail on the types of insulation available, it’s important to understand something called ‘R-Value’.
 The R-Value of insulating material is a measure of how resistant it is to flow of heat for a given thickness of the material itself.

 R-Value is a numerical system, the higher the R-Value, the better the insulative properties of the material being used for the given thickness.